- Email: Kayla.Dreyer@lewisbrisbois.com

 - Fax: 303.861.7767

 Kayla D. Dreyer is an associate in the Denver office of Lewis Brisbois whose primary practice area is Labor & Employment, with a special focus on trade secrets and commercial litigation and employee mobility disputes, as well as traditional labor and employment issues.

 Giving back to the community has always been one of Kayla's priorities.
-Since moving to Denver, she has served on the Colorado Bar Association Litigation Section Council, and will be a chair for the Section’s Colorado Litigators’ Summit.
+Since moving to Denver, she has served on the Colorado Bar Association Litigation Section Council, and is a chair of the Section’s Colorado Litigators’ Summit.
 Kayla also volunteers with the Colorado Lawyers Committee and the Junior League of Denver, and is the Junior League General Meetings Chair through May, 2019.
 In her leisure time, Kayla enjoys hiking, skiing, running, and traveling.
 She is an avid sports fan, and you will often find her cheering on the Texas Longhorns or at a Colorado Rockies game.